TorbenRahbekKoch/LogBridge/Readme.md

 To get over this problem you simply have to state in which assembly the log-wrapper is located.
 This is done using an *appSetting* called *SoftwarePassion.LogBridge.LogWrapperAssembly*.
-Out of the box only the three values are supported:
+Out of the box only this one value is supported:

-    - LogBridge.Log4Net, Version=1.5.0.0, Culture=neutral, PublicKeyToken=d7ba0548b468e7b6
+    - LogBridge.Log4Net, Version=1.6.0.0, Culture=neutral, PublicKeyToken=d7ba0548b468e7b6
-    - LogBridge.UmbracoLog4Net, Version=1.5.0.0, Culture=neutral, PublicKeyToken=null

 The meaning of these should be self-evident.
 What this value does internally is to have LogBridge manually load the Assembly and thereby making it available